FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 Also check whether you are an employee or independent contractor.
 Contractor roles may look attractive because of the rate, but you may be responsible for taxes, insurance, benefits, and gaps between assignments.

-Clasva’s salary transparency page is highly relevant here.
+This is where salary transparency matters.
 FIFO oil and gas listings should be clear about compensation because the pay structure can include many moving parts.

 FIFO oil and gas jobs often include benefits beyond pay.